 Accommodation in Taipei

-Booking of accommodation was through the Skyscanner app was a breeze as it filters the “best”, or most worth it, by price points and ratings.
-With that, we found ourselves a luxurious yet affordable option, Taipei Marriott Hotel, situated in a quieter side of Taipei.
+Booking our accommodation through the Skyscanner app was a breeze as it filters the “best”, or most worth it, by price points and ratings.
+With that, we found ourselves a luxurious yet affordable option, the Taipei Marriott Hotel, situated on a quieter side of Taipei.

 Address: No. 199 Lequn 2nd Road (intersection with Jinye 4th Road), Zhongshan District, Taipei, Taiwan [臺北市中山區樂群二路199號 (與敬業四路交叉口)]